An under-performing partner and a high settlement

 Five partners ran a successful family practice for many years in Canterbury.
 Only the three longest serving partners had signed up to the partnership agreement.
 The agreement had always served them well, and their busy workload meant they never got round to updating it.

-Unfortunately the newest partner, Dr Whittaker, began to significantly under-perform.
+Unfortunately the newest partner, Dr Bloggs* (not his real name), began to significantly under-perform.
 He wasn’t contributing to the management or administrative functions of the practice, and there were more serious concerns regarding his competency.
 After some time, the rest of the partners felt that they had no choice but to expel him.
-However, when they tried to expel Dr Whittaker under the terms of their existing partnership agreement, they encountered some unexpected complications.
+However, when they tried to expel Dr Bloggs under the terms of their existing partnership agreement, they encountered some unexpected complications.

 Issues like this can be avoided by ensuring that your partnership agreement is up-to-date and that all partners – including new ones – are signed up to its terms.